-If your budget for a new vacuum stretches to £200, the good news is that are some excellent models available from major brands such as Miele, Vax, Bosch and many more.
-And, unlike our Vacuums for Under £100 guide, it’s possible to buy a model with strong all-round performance in this price range.
+There are some excellent vacuums available if your budget stretches to £200.
+And, unlike our vacuums for under £100 guide, it’s possible to buy a model with strong all-round performance in this price range.
 Keep reading for our list of the best vacuum cleaners under £200.

 Don’t let that put you off though.
 There are some fantastic models available for under £200 – and the best options can match vacuums that are considerably more expensive in terms of performance.